 As we can see, the study of biblical anthropology is not an esoteric discussion.
 Instead, it lies at the heart of practical theology.
 Depending on our view of who or what humans are, this will greatly affect how we serve God and others (e.g. counseling, building friendships, leadership, etc.).
 Consider a number of areas that biblical anthropology can affect:

-Parenting: Solomon writes, “Foolishness is bound up in the heart of a child; the rod of discipline will remove it far from him” (Prov.
+Parenting: Humanistic parenting assumes that person is born perfect, and our role (as parents) is to not mess them up too much.
+Solomon writes, “Foolishness is bound up in the heart of a child; the rod of discipline will remove it far from him” (Prov.
 22:15).
 Based on the biblical view of human nature, we need to discipline our kids.
 Even the most discerning parents are sometimes in denial that their child would ever be caught in serious sin.

 Sanctification: Spiritual growth is going to be a long, extensive project if total depravity is true.
 Spiritual short-cuts will not work.